-However, in the past decade, owing to the severe government crackdown on the naxalite organisations, and the intense work of the country’s security forces, particularly, the CRPF, the number of incidents of naxal violence has reduced.
-The number of people giving up arms and surrendering to the security forces are also on the rise.
+However, in the past decade, owing to the severe government crackdown on the Naxalite organisations, and the intense work of the country’s security forces, particularly, the CRPF, the number of incidents of Naxal violence has reduced.
+The number of people giving up arms and surrendering to the security forces is also on the rise.

 |Number of incidents||2258||833|